fractal-analytics-platform/fractal-demos/demo-october-2022/fractal_demo_fmi.md

 # Fractal Demo October 2022

 Preparation:
-- You can ssh to the 1016
+- You can ssh to the 1016: `ssh username@vcl1016.fmi.ch` & log in with your credentials
-- You have a napari environment installed (see [installation_instructions.md](https://github.com/jluethi/fractal-demos/blob/main/demo-october-2022/installation_instructions.md))
+- You have a local napari environment installed on your laptop (see [installation_instructions.md](https://github.com/jluethi/fractal-demos/blob/main/demo-october-2022/installation_instructions.md))

 ## Step 1
 Run Fractal Workflow